Complete List of Left Handed Squier Guitars & Basses

 • Finish : Gloss Black

-Left Handed Squier Affinity Stratocaster
+Squier Sonic Stratocaster

 • Body : Poplar

-• Pickups : Squier Standard Single-Coil Strat x3
+• Pickups : 3 Ceramic Single-Coil

-• Bridge : 6-Saddle Vintage-Style Tremolo
+• Bridge : 6-Saddle Tremolo

-Squier Affinity Telecaster Left Handed
+Squier Affinity Telecaster Left-Handed

 The left handed Squier Affinity Telecaster comes in a beautiful transparent butterscotch blonde finish, which displays the attractive figuring of the wood underneath.